LondheShubham153/TWSThreeTierAppChallenge/helm-chart/README.md

   ### Deploy your helm chart
+  <p>Move to helm-chart directory with cd helm-chart and execute the below command</p>

     helm install three-tier-architecture-demo  --namespace workshop .

+<p>Now, it deployed all the manfiest yaml file present in the templates directory.
+As, you already deployed the ingress controller and this controller automatically creates the application load balancer based on your ingress.yaml</p>

   ### Check if container is running or not
       kubectl get all -n workshop